List of submissions to the 33rd Academy Awards for Best Foreign Language Film

 This is a list of submissions to the 33rd Academy Awards for Best Foreign Language Film.
 The Academy Award for Best Foreign Language Film was created in 1956 by the Academy of Motion Picture Arts and Sciences to honour non-English-speaking films produced outside the United States.
 The award is handed out annually, and is accepted by the winning film's director, although it is considered an award for the submitting country as a whole.
 Countries are invited by the Academy to submit their best films for competition according to strict rules, with only one film being accepted from each country.

 For the 33rd Academy Awards, twelve films were submitted in the category Academy Award for Best Foreign Language Film.
 Brazil submitted a film to the competition for the first time.
-The titles highlighted were the five nominated films, which came from France, Italy, Mexico, Sweden and Yugoslavia.
-The eventual winner was Ingmar Bergman's revenge drama The Virgin Spring, which represented Sweden.
+The five nominated films came from France, Italy, Mexico, Sweden and Yugoslavia.

+Sweden won for the first time with The Virgin Spring by Ingmar Bergman, which was also nominated for Best Costume Design, Black and White.